 Note: Figures in parentheses indicate the percentage

-Fig 2: Represent farmers' awareness and willingness to adopt low carbon farming practices
+Fig 2: Represent farmers' awareness and willingness to adopt low-carbon farming practices

 As shown in Table 2, when asked about preferred low-carbon farming practices, farmers ranked practices like organic composting (45%) and reduced tillage (35%) as their top choices.
-Other practices such as agroforestry and biochar application were less preferred, with only 20 per cent and 10 per cent of farmers considering them, respectively.
+Other practices, such as agroforestry and biochar application, were less preferred, with only 20 per cent and 10 per cent of farmers considering them, respectively.

 The preference for simpler, more familiar practices like organic composting and reduced tillage can be attributed to the fact that these techniques require less financial investment and are easier to implement without drastic changes in farming routines.
 However, more complex and resource-intensive methods like agroforestry and biochar application may be viewed as too complicated or costly.
 The results highlight the need for more support in terms of training and incentives to promote these advanced techniques (Lokapur, 2013).